 Whether you’re just starting out or expanding into a new niche, if you’re in the process of conducting market research, Apparel Magazine is a good place to start.
 This site boasts a wealth of reports, news features, and insights on new technology in the industry, as well as a great buyer’s guide.

 A combination of industry news and market research, Just Style’s blog posts are informative and will help you keep up-to-date on what is going on in the fashion industry on a broad-scale, global level.

 American Apparel and Footwear Association

 If you’re interested in joining an association for networking, or you’d simply like to make sure you’re aware of the legal considerations of starting and running an apparel or footwear business, the AAFA has plenty of information.
-The site includes a useful state-specific resources page, as well as member resources.

 If you plan to source your textiles or garments from overseas, Apparel Resources should be on your “to read” list.
 They cover news on overseas manufacturing and fabric sourcing, as well as industry trends.